10 Movies to Watch If you are Learning French

 It is an enthralling French movie that sweeps us into the world of its characters, established and well-developed as the story progresses.

-Un long Dimanche de fiançailles (A Very Long Engagement) is an epic love story on a World War I background.
+Un long Dimanche de fiançailles (A Very Long Engagement) is an epic love story set during World War I.

-The movie is about a woman’s journey to finding her fiancé, who has disappeared during World War One.
+The movie is about a woman’s journey to find her fiancé, who has disappeared during World War One.
 Along the way, she discovers the heights and depths of the human soul.

 This flick challenges your French perception skills while leaving you in constant entertainment.